f5devcentral/f5-velos-training/docs/monitoring_velos.rst

     }

-Link Aggregation Status of System Controllers
+Link Aggregation Status of System Controllers from the API
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The following API call will list the status of all backplane LACP interfaces, as well as front panel management port lacp interfaces: